 - Sift through a cheese cloth or coffee filter and it's ready for use.
 You may need to let it settle for a day or so and re-sift, but I usually don't worry about extras on the bottom.

-- To Use: Talk to your doctor, as frankincense may possibly interfere with some medications.
+- Talk to your doctor, as frankincense may possibly interfere with some medications.
 If he or she says it is ok, you may use this in tea or coffee, 1 tsp. at a time.
 Pay attention to your body.

 Frankincense Essential Oil